Antithetic multilevel Monte Carlo method for approximations of SDEs with non-globally Lipschitz continuous coefficients

 For SDEs with commutative diffusion coefficients (i.e. $d=m=1$), the Milstein scheme \eqref{equation:milstein-method}, relying on only Brownian increments and thus easily implementable, can be combined with the multilevel Monte Carlo (MLMC) method to give $O(h^2)$ variance in $(iii)$ of Theorem \ref{theorem:mlmc-complexity-theorem} (i.e., $\beta = 2$) so that the optimal overall computational cost $\mathcal{O}(\epsilon^{-2})$ can be achieved \cite{giles2008improved}.
 However, for multi-dimensional SDEs without commutativity condition, to obtain the first order strong convergence, simulation of Lévy areas \eqref{equation:levy-area} is unavoidable but expensive.
 Once setting \eqref{equation:levy-area} to be zero, the best strong convergence order of such a truncated Milstein method is $\frac{1}{2}$, which only gives $O(h)$ variance in $(iii)$ of Theorem \ref{theorem:mlmc-complexity-theorem} (i.e., $\beta = 1$) and the overall computational cost is reduced to $\mathcal{O}(\epsilon^{-2}(\log (1 / \epsilon))^{2})$.
 A natural question thus arises: can one obtain the optimal complexity without improving the strong convergence order of the numerical scheme?

-To this end, one needs to exploit some flexibility in the construction of the multilevel estimator.
-Recall that the same estimator for $\hat{P}_{\ell}$ on every level $\ell$ is used in \eqref{definition:estimator-of-multilevel-estimator}.
-However, Giles \cite{giles2008improved} numerically showed that it can be better to use different estimators for the finer and coarser of the two levels being considered, $\hat{P}_{\ell}^f$ when level $\ell$ is the finer level, and $\hat{P}_{\ell}^c$ when level $\ell$ is the coarser level.
-In this case we let $\hat{P}_{0}^{f} = \hat{P}_{0}^{c}$ and require
+To this end, one needs to exploit some flexibility in the construction of the multilevel estimator. {

+Instead of using the same estimator for $\hat{P}_{\ell}$ on every level $\ell$, as done in \eqref{definition:estimator-of-multilevel-estimator}, Giles \cite{giles2008improved} showed that it could be more beneficial to use different estimators for the finer and coarser of the two levels being considered.
+Inspired by this idea, we let $\hat{P}_{\ell}^f$ be the estimate of $P$ when level $\ell$ is the finer level, and let $\hat{P}_{\ell}^c$ be the estimate of $P$ when level $\ell$ is the coarser level. } In this setting we let $\hat{P}_{0}^{f} = \hat{P}_{0}^{c}$ and require

 so that the telescoping summation \eqref{equation:main-idea-of-mlmc} remains valid and turns to be